hdore/PB-PSB1_DGR_variation/README.md

 #### Dependencies:

-This script makes use of Biopython [link to biopython [https://biopython.org/]](https://biopython.org/%5D) and pysam [link to numpy https://numpy.org/ )].
+This script makes use of [Biopython](https://biopython.org/) and [numpy](https://numpy.org/).
 Both must be present on the system, and can be installed with conda: `conda install biopython numpy`.

 ### Extraction of the proportion of each nucleotide at VR positions from a metagenome

 This script [link to python nt_prop_from_pileup_v2.py] allows to report the frequency of each nucleotide (a, t, c, g), the nucleotide diversity ($\pi$) and the proportion of non-reference alleles, from a bam file pileup, at positions defined by the user.

 The nucleotide diversity (pi) can be seen as the probability for 2 reads to present the same nucleotide at a given position.
-It is calculated as \pi=1-(a^2+c^2+t^2+g^2) with a, t, c, g the frequency of each nucleotide at the position of interest (see also the Methods in [Soil bacterial populations are shaped by recombination and gene-specific selection across a grassland meadow | The ISME Journal](https://doi.org/10.1038/s41396-020-0655-x) ).
+It is calculated as \pi=1-(a^2+c^2+t^2+g^2) with a, t, c, g the frequency of each nucleotide at the position of interest (see also the Methods in [Soil bacterial populations are shaped by recombination and gene-specific selection across a grassland meadow | The ISME Journal](https://doi.org/10.1038/s41396-020-0655-x)).

 The proportion of non-reference alleles (nonref_ratio) is the proportion of reads at a given position that show a nucleotide differing from the reference nucleotide.